Phyomyathan/xss-hacking/README.md

 # xss-hacking
-hacking is not a real world.
+Hacking is not a real world.
+I'm so noob and i'll share for you.